ihmeuw/vivarium_research/docs/source/models/intervention_models/wasting_treatment/compas_trial_wasting_treatment/index.rst

 The COMPAS trial is a non-inferiority trial that compared a "combined protocol" of SAM and MAM management to standard of care, which managed SAM and MAM separately.
 Rather than the standard of care to treat SAM cases with RUTF dosed to their current body weight (which increases as the child recovers) and MAM cases with RUSF, the combined protocol treats MAM cases with 1 sachet of RUTF per day until recovery and SAM cases with 2 sachets of RUTF per day until they reach MAM diagnostic criteria, at which case they will receive 1 sachet of RUTF per day until recovery from MAM (RUTF quantity decreases over time).
 The COMPAS trial showed that this combined protocol was not inferior to standard of care and required significantly less RUTF consumption (which has significant cost-savings implications).

+Note that this trial used the MUAC definition of acute malnutrition rather than the WHZ definition as our simulation does.

 Changes to the modeling strategy from the previously implemented version include:

 - Isolation of the :math:`\text{time to diagnosis}` parameter